Enrolment & Eligibility

 Teachers who were formerly employed under a temporary contract and who enter into any other type of contract will become eligible for benefits on the first school day of the new contract.

-After you enrol in the Plan, you will receive an email from GSC containing a secure PDF attachment that includes your GSC ID number and instructions on how to register your GSC everywhere account.
-This account gives you access to your GSC ID card, and allows you to submit and track your claims online, register for direct deposit, and more.
+After you initially enrol in the Plan, you will receive a welcome email from GreenShield containing a secure PDF attachment that includes your GreenShield ID number and instructions on how to register your GSC everywhere account.
+This account gives you access to your GreenShield ID card, and allows you to submit and track your claims online, register for direct deposit, and more.
 You can also use the GSC everywhere app, available on Apple and Android app stores.